pacific-hake/hake-assessment/README.md

   or manually delete the **knitr-cache** directory.
 If you don't do this, figures and tables built previously will be used.
 To keep the cached figures and tables, but remove all other traces of the build including the PDF, run **cleantex.bat**.

+## If you get unobvious errors that prevent it building

+* Try deleting .RData file for the base case.
+Could be to do with the forecasts.

 ## How to delete all model RData files